-- (ii) Possession, distribution, buying, selling, and/or use of marijuana/THC or "look-alikes" will result in the following: - 1) 1st Offense: 10 Day Out of School Suspension with Recommendation for Expulsion or alternative agreement.
-A citation may be issued by school resource officer. - 2) 2nd Offense: Recommendation for Expulsion and Citation from School Resource Officer Offer drug testing to parent/guardian and student
+(ii) Possession, distribution, buying, selling, and/or use of marijuana/THC or "look-alikes" will result in the following:

+First Offense Second Offense 10 Day Out of School Suspension with Recommendation for Expulsion or alternative agreement.
+School Resource Officer may criminally charge the student for possession of Marijuana.
+Recommendation for expulsion and School Resource Officer may criminally charge the student for Possession of Marijuana.